mpv-player/mpv/DOCS/man/en/af.rst

         (average of both channels), with 1.0 sound will be unchanged, with -1.0 left and right channels will be swapped.

-volnorm[=method:target]
+drc[=method:target]
-    Maximizes the volume without distorting the sound.
+    Applies dynamic range compression.
+This maximizes the volume by compressing the audio signal's dynamic range.

     <method>
         Sets the used method.